PM Modi ‘orchestrated’ Airtel, Jio’s Starlink deals to ‘buy goodwill’ with Trump, alleges Congress

 ‘What is Modi getting in return for meekly selling out our country to the US establishment?’ asked Trinamool Congress MP Saket Gokhale.

-The partnerships announced by Bharti Airtel and Jio with billionaire Elon Musk’s Starlink to provide satellite internet services in India were orchestrated by Prime Minister Narendra Modi “to buy goodwill” with United States President Trump, the Congress alleged on Thursday.
+The partnerships announced by Bharti Airtel and Jio with billionaire Elon Musk’s Starlink to provide satellite internet services in India were orchestrated by Prime Minister Narendra Modi “to buy goodwill” with United States President Donald Trump, the Congress alleged on Thursday.

 Congress leader Jairam Ramesh said on social media that Airtel and Jio had announced the agreements “seemingly overcoming all their objections to [Starlink’s] entry into India – which they have been voicing for quite some time”.